O = require 'omicron'

 would already be a dispatcher.)
 From the root state it can still serve as

-’s default implementation, available to any of its State
+owner’s default implementation, available to any of its States that do not

 override that method.